Riau Islands

 The Riau Islands have played a significant role in the maritime history and civilization of the Nusantara region.
 Between the 7th and 13th centuries, the area was influenced by the powerful Srivijaya Empire, a major maritime kingdom that controlled trade routes along the Malacca Strait.
 Evidence of Srivijaya's influence in the Riau Islands can be seen from the discovery of the Pasir Panjang Inscription in Karimun Regency, which shows the existence of religious practices through Buddha's footprints, indicating early settlement and the spread of Buddhism long before the arrival of Islam.

 After the decline of Srivijaya, the Riau Islands became part of the Bentan Kingdom around 1100 AD, with Raja Iskandar Syah as one of its most notable rulers.
 In the next period, The Riau Islands became part of the Johor Sultanate, which was later partitioned between the Dutch East Indies and British Malaya after the Anglo-Dutch Treaty of 1824, in which the archipelago fell under Dutch influence.
 A Dutch protectorate, the Riau-Lingga Sultanate, was established in the region between 1824 and 1911 before being directly ruled by the Dutch East Indies.
 The archipelago became a part of Indonesia following the occupation of the Japanese Empire (1942–1945) and the Indonesian National Revolution (1945–1949).
 The Riau Islands separated from the province of Riau in September 2002, becoming Indonesia's third-youngest province.

 A free trade zone of the Indonesia–Malaysia–Singapore Growth Triangle, the Riau Islands has experienced rapid industrialisation since the 1970s.
 The Riau Islands is one of the country's most prosperous provinces, having a GDP per capita of as of 2011, the fourth highest among all provinces in Indonesia after East Kalimantan, Jakarta and Riau.
 In addition, as of 2018, the Riau Islands has a Human Development Index of 0.748, also the fourth highest among all provinces in Indonesia after Jakarta, Special Region of Yogyakarta and East Kalimantan.

 The population of the Riau Islands is heterogeneous and is highly diverse in ethnicity, culture, language and religion.
-The province is home to different ethnic groups such as the Malays, Tionghoa, Javanese, Minangkabau and others.
+The province is home to different ethnic groups such as the Malays, Chinese, Javanese, Minangkabau and others.
 Economic rise in the region has attracted many immigrants and workers from other parts of Indonesia.
 The area around Batam is also home to many expatriates from different countries.
 Approximately 80% of these are from other Asian countries, with most of the westerners coming from the United Kingdom, rest of Europe, as well as Australia and the United States.
 The province also has the second largest number of foreign tourist arrivals in Indonesia, after Bali.